Category — Friday Blog Roundup

 Seriously.
 Stop what you’re doing for a moment.
 It will take you fifteen minutes, tops.
 But you will have peace of mind for days and days.
 It’s the gift to yourself that keeps on giving.

-As always, add any new thoughts to the Friday Backup post and peruse new comments in order to find out about methods, plug-ins, and devices that help you quickly back up your data and accounts.
+As always, add any new thoughts to the Friday Backup post and peruse new comments to find out about methods, plug-ins, and devices that help you quickly back up your data and accounts.

 And now the blogs…